Go Back

 Using a purpose-built tool to plan for Okta disaster recovery will save you time, money, and frustration.

-When to Use the Terraform Okta Provider
+When to Use Okta Terraform

-How can Terraform Okta provider be used effectively?
+How can Okta Terraformbe used effectively?

 To allow development teams to add IAM configurations to their development pipeline instead of requiring an Okta administrator.
 For example, a self-hosted modern web application with a JavaScript front end and API backend.
 The application uses JSON Web Tokens (JWTs) for authorization to the API.